njerezlillo/improvedprocesscapability/README.md

 ## Simulation Study:

-sim_Cpk: This contains the code for generating the tables related to the Cpk index.
+sim_Cpk: This contains the code for generating the tables related to the Cpk index, using the bias-corrected MLEs.

-sim_Cpm: This contains the code for generating the tables related to the Cpm index.
+sim_Cpm: This contains the code for generating the tables related to the Cpm index, using the bias-corrected MLEs.

-sim_CpmA: This contains the code for generating the tables related to the Cpm* index.
+sim_CpmA: This contains the code for generating the tables related to the Cpm* index, using the bias-corrected MLEs.

-sim_Cpmk: This contains the code for generating the tables related to the Cpmk index.
+sim_Cpmk: This contains the code for generating the tables related to the Cpmk index, using the bias-corrected MLEs.

 sim_alpha: This contains the code for generating the tables related to the parameters of the PE model.

 sim_tau_i: This contains the code for generating the tables related to the change points in the i-th scenario.

+sim_Cpk_appendix: This contains the code for generating the tables related to the Cpk index, using the traditional MLEs.

+sim_Cpm_appendix: This contains the code for generating the tables related to the Cpm index, using the traditional MLEs.

+sim_CpmA_appendix: This contains the code for generating the tables related to the Cpm* index, using the traditional MLEs.

+sim_Cpmk_appendix: This contains the code for generating the tables related to the Cpmk index, using the traditional MLEs.

 ## Reference
 Soares V, Jerez-Lillo N, Ferreira P, Ramos P. Improved process capability assessment through semiparametric piecewise modeling.